LichengXiao2017/deep-image-compression/README.md

 Hyperprior").

-The baseline model and algorithm(Balle2018) was cloned from the [Data compression in TensorFlow link](https://github.com/zihangdai/xlnet) repo in September, 2019.
+The baseline model and algorithm(Balle2018) was cloned from the [Data compression in TensorFlow](https://github.com/tensorflow/compression) repo in September, 2019.

 In my approach, I changed the training dataset, and modified the model